Effects of Recession Aren’t All Negative

 Redundancy Can Lead to Something Much Better

 Although the vast majority of people are upset when they are made redundant – unless they receive a generous early retirement package – some workers find a silver lining in the dark cloud of job loss.
 Redundancy sometimes furnishes an opportunity to make a welcome break with a “dead end” job and start enjoying life.
 For instance, employees who lost their positions working for large companies have found this event gave them the motivation to go ahead and set up their own businesses, and they have succeeded beyond expectations.
 Instead of having to fit into the schedule of somebody else’s business and being paid a fixed wage, they now find they can manage their own time and they feel their quality of life has consequently improved and their financial status advanced.
 Rather than allow the economic recession to wreck their lives they take advantage of it to realize their dreams.
 In some cases, unemployed people have also been able to transform a former hobby into a source of livelihood, or they have taken their professional skills and applied them in new fields such as teaching or consultancy.
-For example, www.gaebler.com describes how an applications consultant for a small software company took advantage of his redundancy to open his open business training other people to become consultants.
+For example, www.gaebler.com describes how a forms consultant for a small software company took advantage of his redundancy to open his open business training other people to become consultants.

 Environmental Side Benefits from Industrial Decline